roguehistory/Hist_Digh3814/content/en/week/11/archaeogaming.md

 ### Option 3: Game Design Document

 Another possibility is to _sketch out_ a game design document for something a *little* bit more complex than a barely game, but certainly not as complex as a first person shooter.
 Maybe a deck builder?
 Something where the main gameplay maps onto the ways digital arcaheology looks at the world. (templates abound online; [here's one](https://vitalzigns.itch.io/gdd)).
 I emphasize again: sketch.
 Focus on aesthetics and gameplay.
 Key element: it must use the information collected by this class.

+### Option 4: Investigate a Landscape

+Go play [Nothing Beside Remains](https://cutgarnetgames.itch.io/nothing-beside-remains).
+Map the site; try to understand the ruins by situating them in context with one another.
+Write/craft a research report of around 250-400 words.

+Then, think about the kinds of literary tropes you depended on in order to write that report.
+You might want to think about this in terms of Section 3 from [that article of mine](https://intarch.ac.uk/journal/issue55/2/full-text.html).
+What does this imply for how 'regular folks' might understand - or be helped to understand - about archaeology?